-The eight lanes use MIDI notes 36 (row 1) to 43 (row 8).
+By default the eight lanes use MIDI notes 36 (row 1) to 43 (row 8), but this can be changed in the configuration.

 A lane can be muted.
 This is done by holding button 7/9 (the accent button) and pressing the button on column 9 corresponding to the row.
 Muted rows are shown yellow (as for row 3 in the image above).